 May.
 There were some violent thunderstorms, with large hail, in the Midlands.
 In particular there was a famous destructive tornado early on the warm Sunday morning of the 21st extending at least 66 miles, from Little London in Buckinghamshire to the Coveney in the Cambridgeshire Fens, with heavy rain and large hail.
 Many roofs and trees were damaged in Wendover.
 At Linslade (Bucks.), the dark column was reported as 50 yards wide in places, but just 5 yards in others.
 Trees were uprooted or had their tops twisted off, rooFs were lost, vehicles were thrown in the air.
 A double decker bus was overturned in Ely.
 The tornado was preceded by very heavy rain and a violent thunderstorm.
 56 mm of rain fell at Peterborough.
 This is the longest tornado trail on record in this country, and at 2.5 hours, the longest lasting recorded in Europe.
 At Coveney the tornado lifted to become a funnel cloud, where it was observed until Shipham in Norfolk.
 Three tornadoes were observed that day, in conditions that were very favourable to tornado development.
 Drier than average overall, sunny in the west and dull in the east.
 253 hours of sunshine were recorded at Holyhead and 237 hours at Falmouth.

 June.
-A mini-heatwave on the 6th and 7th: 33.3 on the 6th in London; 32.8C in Hull and 31.1 in Glasgow on the 7th.
-Remarkable.
+There as a mini-heatwave on the 6th and 7th: 32.8C was recorded in Hull, West Kirby Park (Merseyside), and Manchester, and it reached 31.1 even in Glasgow on the 6th, and 33.3 was recorded at Camden Square in London on the 7th; remarkable.
 A good month overall, being one of the warmest Junes of the century.
-Flooding in Wadebridge and Camelford.
+There as though flooding in Wadebridge and Camelford in north Cornwall.

 July.
 Wet and unsettled in the south, drier in the north.
 A sunny month in Scotland.
 On the 10th, 3000 ducklings were killed by hail at Illington (Norfolk).